 Whooping cough, also known as pertussis, is caused by a contagious bacterial infection.
 The characteristics of whooping cough are similar to that of dry cough.
 However, this cough can last longer and result in a whooping sound.

 Effective Home Remedies for Cough in Kids

 1. Get Your Child to Gargle

 Perhaps the most common and simple method to provide relief from cough is gargling with warm water.
 It’s best to gargle at least thrice a day.
 You can also add a teaspoon of salt to the water.

 2. Give Honey

 Honey has antimicrobial agents that fight cold.
 The sweet taste of honey enhances saliva production, which in turn helps in thinning the mucus.
 Honey is helpful in relieving cough because of its various antimicrobial and anti-inflammatory properties too.
 Due to its viscous nature, it soothes the throat.
-An ideal way to administer honey is to mix one tablespoon of it in hot water and squeeze fresh lemon juice into it.
+An ideal way to administer honey is to mix a tablespoon of it in a glass of warm water and squeeze some fresh lemon juice into it.

 However, avoid giving honey to infants below the age of one.

 3. Give Ginger

 Ginger is an excellent home remedy for cough as it is known to have antiviral properties.
 Although lozenges contain ginger, it’s best to administer ginger directly.
 Add honey to counteract the strong taste of ginger.

 Give two tablespoons of the following mixture to get relief from cough: